Jury clears former Uvalde police officer of child endangerment or abandonment charges

 “Those kids are not served, the memories of those children is not honored, by an injustice in their name,” Goss said.

-Throughout the trial, the one constant in the courtroom’s gallery has been the presence of bereaved family members of Robb Elementary victims.
+Throughout the trial, the one constant in the courtroom’s gallery was the presence of bereaved family members of Robb Elementary victims.

 At one point, Velma Duran yelled toward the defense table where Gonzales was sitting.
 Her sister, Irma Garcia, was shot and killed in Room 112 of Robb Elementary School as she tried to protect her fourth-grade students, some of whom survived.